tang-amy/GeisingerLab/TnSeq_Processing/circos_plot/circos_README.md

 ```
 circos -conf circos.conf
 ```
+An [example .conf file](https://github.com/tang-amy/GeisingerLab/blob/master/TnSeq_Processing/circos_plot/combined_barcode_mariner1000_tn10_6000.conf) used for plotting *A. baumannii* Tn insertions and essential genes is available in this repository.

+Some key file types:
-The configuration (.conf) file: specifies the features of the graph (cytogenetic bands, labels, ticks and, of course, data)
+**Configuration** (.conf): specifies the features of the graph (cytogenetic bands, labels, ticks and, of course, data)

-Karyotype:  defines the names, sizes and colors of chromosomes that you will use in the image.
+**Karyotype**: defines the names, sizes and colors of chromosomes that you will use in the image.